xuejing-jiang/test_git/README.md

 # 3. What Is Git?
 Git is a free and open source distributed version control system that can handle projects of any size, from little to very large, with speed and efficiency.

+# What are GitHub’s Features?
+## 1. Easy Project Management
+GitHub is a place where project managers and developers come together to coordinate, track, and update their work so that projects are transparent and stay on schedule.

+## 2. Increased Safety With Packages
+Packages can be published privately, within the team, or publicly to the open-source community.
+The packages can be used or reused by downloading them from GitHub.

+## 3. Effective Team Management
+GitHub helps all the team members stay on the same page and organized.
+Moderation tools like Issue and Pull Request Locking help the team to focus on the code.

+## 4. Improved Code Writing
+Pull requests help the organizations to review, develop, and propose new code.
+Team members can discuss any implementations and proposals through these before changing the source code.

+## 5. Increased Code Safety
+GitHub uses dedicated tools to identify and analyze vulnerabilities to the code that other tools tend to miss.
+Development teams everywhere work together to secure the software supply chain, from start to finish.

+## 6. Easy Code Hosting
+All the code and documentation are in one place.
+There are millions of repositories on GitHub, and each repository has its own tools to help you host and release code.

+# So How Do You Get Started With GitHub?
+It’s easy to get things going with GitHub.
+For starters, click onto the GitHub site and create an account.
+Then, consider installing Git on your system, especially if you plan on using your local computer.
+Then, go to your terminal and make yourself known to Git by setting up your user name in every repository.
+Use this command:

+git config --global user.name "<your_name_here>"

+Make sure the “your name here” parameter is your own name.
+Pick any name you’d like.

+Next, share your email address with Git.
+It should be the same address you entered when you joined GitHub.

+git config --global user.email "<your_email@email.com>"

+You’re now ready to use Git!

+# How Do You Use Git and GitHub?
+Here’s a very broad overview of the steps you need to use both Git and GitHub.
+You can find more details regarding the specific commands and syntax here on opensource.com.

+Create your GitHub account, which you should have already done, thanks to the previous section!
+Create a repository or “repo” for short.
+This is where you store your code.
+Build a file.
+Make a commit.
+Whenever you create a file or change it, you create a Git commit to store the new version.
+Connect your repo with your computer system.

 # 4. How much does GitHub cost?
 With GitHub Free for personal accounts, you may collaborate with an infinite number of people on an unlimited number of public repositories with a full feature set and an unlimited number of private repositories with a limited feature set.
 The Team plan on Github starts at $44 per user per year.